 The police allegedly claimed that rummy is not a complete game of skill and involves an element of chance.

-Justice Rao, concurred with the assertion of the police that whether games of skill or other games like poker in India are being hosted at clubs can be ascertained only when the police is given the right to enter the premises of these clubs in accordance with the Andhra Pradesh Gaming Act, 1974.
+Justice Rao, concurred with the assertion of the police that whether games of skill or other games like poker are being hosted at clubs can be ascertained only when the police is given the right to enter the premises of these clubs in accordance with the Andhra Pradesh Gaming Act, 1974.

 The judge in his order added, “It is difficult for anyone to say what is happening inside the premises.
 When the fish is in water it is commonly said that it is difficult to prove whether fish is drinking water or not.
 In such circumstances, the better option for the Courts is to apply the law only whenever the cause of action arises on the facts of a particular case in the light of the provisions of the Act, but not on mere apprehension, assertions and denials.”